-Here at NCRI, we focus on rare and poorly-understood neurological disorders as well as cognitive impairment resulting from illnesses, organ transplants, viral infections, critical illness, and other severe medical conditions.
+Here at the NCRI, we focus on rare and poorly-understood neurological disorders as well as cognitive impairment resulting from illnesses, organ transplants, viral infections, critical illness, and other severe medical conditions.
 To develop better understandings and treatments for these disorders, we must look at diverse areas such as how movement is created, how the brain predicts the future, and why cognitive impairment does result from seemingly unrelated problems such as being in the ICU, having the flu or receiving a lung transplant.
 Neurological impairment can, and does, result from many types of insults.
 If there is a pathogen which travels to the brain, it does brain damage through the inflammation inherent in encephalitis.

 We are also interested in how the brain compensates for neurological insults, including how the brain engages its compensatory mechanisms so as to continue working in the face of damage from disease or injury.
 Compensatory mechanisms attest to the brain’s incredible ability to re-work itself.
 Unfortunately, many patients who do have brain damage appear normal on neuropsychological tests, sometimes as a result of this compensation.
 Therefore, another research goal is to characterize brain damage separately from the brain’s normal compensatory abilities, allowing researchers to develop even more effective rehabilitation programs and helping those with brain damage.